OJB-Quantum/Critical-Questions/README.md

 (I developed this table from a list compiled over a number of years, developing a way to help identify loopholes in physics and learning experiences).

-Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.
+Written by Onri Jay Benally, an Indigenous American quantum hardware engineer from the Navajo tribe.

 Primary URL for the repository: [OJB-Quantum/Critical-Questions](https://github.com/OJB-Quantum/Critical-Questions)